 During flood incidents, evacuation may be considered necessary.
-The NPPF Planning Guidance states practicality of safe evacuation from an area will depend on 21:
+The NPPF Planning Guidance states practicality of safe evacuation from an area will depend on:

-- 1. the type of flood risk present, and the extent to which advance warning can be given in a flood event; - 2. the number of people that would require evacuation from the area potentially at risk; - 3. the adequacy of both evacuation routes and identified places that people could be evacuated to (and taking into account the length of time that the evacuation may need to last); and - 4. sufficiently detailed and up to date evacuation plans being in place for the locality that address these and related issues.
+- 1. the type of flood risk present, and the extent to which advance warning can be given in a flood event; - 2. the number of people that would require evacuation from the area potentially at risk; - 3. the adequacy of both evacuation routes and identified places that people from evacuated places use/are taken to (and taking into account the length of time that the evacuation may last); and - 4. sufficiently detailed and up to date multi-agency flood plans being in place for the locality that address these and related issues.
+These are prepared by local resilience forums.

 The vulnerability of the occupants is also a key consideration.
 The NPPF and application of the Sequential Test aims to avoid inappropriate development in flood risk areas.
 However, developments may contain proposals for mixed use on the same site.
-In this instance, the NPPF Planning Practice Guidance states that layouts should be designed so that the most vulnerable uses are restricted to higher ground at lower risk of flooding, with development which has a lower vulnerability (parking, open space etc.) in the highest risk areas, unless there are overriding reasons to prefer a different location22.
-Where the overriding reasons cannot be avoided, safe and practical evacuation routes must be identified.
+In this instance, the NPPF Planning Practice Guidance states that the most vulnerable aspects of development in areas of lowest flood risk, unless there are overriding reasons to prefer a different location.
+In addition, measures to avoid flood risk vertically can then be taken, by locating the most vulnerable uses on upper storeys, and by raising finished floor and/or ground levels, where appropriate and that such techniques are suitably designed.
+Such measures should also account for residual flood risks from flood risk management infrastructure.